 The youngest delegate I’ve taught on a public relations course was 16.
 The oldest?
 Well, that’s confidential but probably late 50s.

 If you know nothing of the world, you’ll struggle to make sense of public relations.
 It does not exist in isolation and is not taught in laboratory conditions.
 It’s a real and evolving field that makes more sense once you have a more rounded experience of life.

 Embarking as a school-leaver on a full-time public relations degree course is not the only option.
 Here are some others:

-- Study a broader degree including some element of public relations (eg marketing, business, communication or media studies)
+- Study a broader degree including some element of public relations and communication (eg marketing, business, communication or media studies)

 - Study part-time as a mature student